WaterBender231/wef-nexus-online-course/DataTools/53SemiQuantitativeQuantitative.md

 The RAND Corporation developed the Pardee RAND Food-Energy-Water Security Index to provide information to development agencies and efforts focused on food, energy, and water resources.
 The index can be accessed online through an interactive RAND website ([www.rand.org/t/TL165](http://www.rand.org/t/TL165)) that allows exploration of the data through maps and charts or downloading of the data for offline analysis.

-As introduced to in Learning Units 2, 3 and 4 on the WEF securities, this index combines wef security indices to evaluate the supply and accessibility of resources at country level.
+As introduced to in Learning Units <a href="https://waterbender231.github.io/wef-nexus-online-course/watersecurity/">2</a>, <a href="https://waterbender231.github.io/wef-nexus-online-course/energysecurity/">3</a>, and <a href="https://waterbender231.github.io/wef-nexus-online-course/foodsecurity/">4</a> on the WEF securities, this index combines wef security indices to evaluate the supply and accessibility of resources at country level.

 The Pardee RAND FEW index provides a standardized, quantitative and transparent estimation of the food, energy and water securities that can be easily used by policymakers, the development community, scientists, and the public interested in improving human development worldwide.